Smeb/camino-ml/README.md

 in the range provided using uniform sampling.

 ## Notes on running
-If running on a mac, it is suggested to use `caffeinate`, i.e:
+If running on a mac, it is suggested to use `caffeinate -i`, i.e:

-`caffeinate python main.py generate && caffeinate python main.py train-all`
+`caffeinate -i python main.py generate && caffeinate -i python main.py train-all`

 This way the mac will not sleep until the generation and training is completed.